developersCradle/spring-springboot-angular-microservices-mysql-java-persistence-hibernate-aws/Java Persistence Hibernate and JPA Fundamentals/Section 04/README.md

 <img src="valueTypeIsIncludedToEntity.PNG"  alt="hibernate course" width="400"/>

-1. So, we can notice that `AdDress` is included into the `Person` table.
+1. So, we can notice that `Address` is included into the `Person` table.
 2. We can also notice that, Entity outside cannot refer to the **Type object** inside it.

 <img src="componentsInsideJavaEntity.PNG"  alt="hibernate course" width="500"/>